Stateway Gardens

-Stateway Gardens was a Chicago Housing Authority (CHA) public housing project located in the Bronzeville neighborhood on the South Side of Chicago, Illinois.

-It was located alongside the Dan Ryan Expressway, adjacently north of the former Robert Taylor Homes, and was part of the State Street Corridor that included other CHA properties: Robert Taylor Homes, Dearborn Homes, Harold Ickes Homes and Hillard Homes.
-Stateway Gardens was home to people living in mid- and high-rise apartment buildings.
+Stateway Gardens was a Chicago Housing Authority (CHA) public housing project in the Bronzeville neighborhood on the South Side of Chicago, Illinois, alongside the Dan Ryan Expressway just north of the former Robert Taylor Homes, and part of the State Street Corridor that also included Dearborn Homes, Harold Ickes Homes and Hillard Homes.
+Stateway Gardens consisted of mid- and high-rise apartment buildings.

 Finished by the late 1950s, Stateway Gardens was plagued by a large amount of gang violence, organized crime, and drug abuse.
-The area gradually became more neglected and underserved by city authorities and the local police department throughout its existence which led to mass abandonment and urban decay.
-Consequently, the housing project was fully demolished in 2007.
+The area gradually became more neglected and underserved by city authorities and the Chicago Police Department which led to mass abandonment and urban decay.
+It was completely demolished by 2007.

 Construction

 In 1955, construction at Stateway Gardens commenced, with 1,644 units planned in eight high-rise buildings.
 The total cost for the project was $22 million.
 Three years later, construction was complete and approximately 3,000 people moved in.
 In 1978, a major CHA renovation plan costing $106.2 million was undertaken.
 This project rehabilitated Stateway Gardens, Robert Taylor Homes and most of the ABLA Homes on Chicago's Near West Side.